Simple multi-dataset detection

 \section{Abstract}

 How do we build a general and broad object detection system?
 We use all labels of all concepts ever annotated.
 These labels span diverse datasets with potentially inconsistent taxonomies.
 In this paper, we present a simple method for training a unified detector on multiple large-scale datasets.
 We use dataset-specific training protocols and losses, but share a common detection architecture with dataset-specific outputs.
 We show how to automatically integrate these dataset-specific outputs into a common semantic taxonomy.
 In contrast to prior work, our approach does not require manual taxonomy reconciliation.
-Our multi-dataset detector performs as well as dataset-specific models on each training domain, but generalizes much better to new unseen domains.
-Entries based on the presented methodology ranked first in the object detection and instance segmentation tracks of the ECCV 2020 Robust Vision Challenge.
+Experiments show our learned taxonomy outperforms a expert-designed taxonomy in all datasets.
+Our multi-dataset detector performs as well as dataset-specific models on each training domain, and can generalize to new unseen dataset without fine-tuning on them.
+Code is available at \url{https://github.com/xingyizhou/UniDet}.